 Learn about plants that depend on fire.
 Wildland fire can have many environmental benefits, like enabling fire-adapted pinecones to release their seeds.
 Use Project Learning Tree’s Have Seeds, Will Travel activity found in Project Learning Tree’s Explore Your Environment: K-8 Activity Guide with younger students to help them learn about seed dispersal, including plants that depend on fire for dispersal.
 Their seeds are tough enough to survive a brief exposure to fire, and they benefit when fire burns away the undergrowth and clears the ground for them to grow.

 What are the three elements a fire needs to burn?
-In the activity Living with Fire found in Project Learning Tree’s Explore Your Environment: K-8 Activity Guide, students will learn about the “fire triangle” and how eliminating one (or more) elements can help prevent or control a fire.
+In the activity Living with Fire found in Project Learning Tree’s Nature of Fire activity collection and Explore Your Environment: K-8 Activity Guide, students will learn about the “fire triangle” and how eliminating one (or more) elements can help prevent or control a fire.
 You’ll need a tea light candle or a birthday candle, modeling clay, a glass jar with a lid, and a set of matches.